mrakgr/The-Spiral-Language/readme.md

 | Union0Case1 ->
     -11L
 ```
-The above is roughly what you would expect to get in F# or the MLs.
+The above is roughly what would be expect to in F# or the MLs.
 Spiral's pattern matching is more flexible though.
 ```
 inl TypeA = .A \/ .B
 inl TypeB = .B \/ .C